The first section of this tutorial covers setting up our project. This includes the following tasks:

 The last command initializes the project as a DVC project, which sets up the following directory structure:

-This is very similar to the .git folder contained in every git repo, except some of its contents will be tracked using git.
+This is somewhat similar to the .git folder contained in every git repo, except some of its contents will be tracked using git.

 .dvc/configis similar to